Frequently Asked Questions

-Here at OffWeGo we engage students in the best ways possible, according to the student, so we’re able to gain better and more data points.
-We then provide this information to their university in a streamlined manor so that their school can provide the best services and make the best policies possible, to ensure the safety of their students.
+OffWeGo engages students in the best ways possible, according to that indivudal student, so we’re able to gain better and more data points.
+We then provide this information to their university/sponsoring organization in a streamlined manor so that their school can provide the best services and make the best policies possible, to ensure the safety of their students.

-Universities have a duty of care to their students off-campus?
+Universities have a duty of care to their off-campus students?

 Similarly, in 2000, the case of Nova Southeastern University v.
 Gross, the Florida Supreme Court found that, “Universities are not exempt from liability just because a crime against a student took place off-campus with a university-sponsored program” [ii].